Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Components/Adaptors/CAN_Bus_Adapters.md

 !!! info "When running the Peak CAN to USB Adapter"
     It is necessary to install the driver for the device before starting Profinity.
 Use the supplied Peak tools to ensure your adapter is working as expected before starting Profinity and then AutoDiscovered the adapter as per normal</p>

-When running Profinity on [Docker](../../Getting_Started/Installation/Docker_Installation.md) additional support is also provided for the native [SocketCAN adapter](https://docs.kernel.org/networking/can.html).
+When running Profinity on [Docker](../../Getting_Started/Installation/Docker_Installation.md) or on [macOS / Unix](../../Getting_Started/Installation/Zip_Installation.md), additional support is also provided for the native [SocketCAN adapter](https://docs.kernel.org/networking/can.html).

 Adapters can be added in one of two ways, either via Auto Discovery or Manually.

 ## Adapter Auto Discovery

-The supported CAN bus adapters can be automatically found via the Auto Discovery mechanism.
+In many cases the supported CAN bus adapters can be automatically found via the Auto Discovery mechanism.

 If an adapter is defined and visible on the network but is not currently associated with the current Profile, then a `Discovered` category will appear in the `ADD COMPONENT` window.
 In the `Discovered` category you will find all of the adapters that are currently visible to Profinity.
-If your adapter does not show up here then you may have configuration issues that need to be addressed [manually](#adapter-manual-configuration).
+If your adapter does not show up here then you may have configuration issues that need to be addressed [manually](#adapter-manual-configuration), or may not currently be discoverable.

 <!-- Needs to be updated -->
 <figure markdown>